-Rebecca Davis,MA, MSW, LiCSWA, Founder
+Rebecca Davis,MA, MSW, LiCSWA, SEP (she/her) Founder + Owner

-Shea Lowery, MS, LPC, LCADC, ACS
+Shea Lowery, MS, LPC, LCADC, ACS (she/her)

 Shea is a white, queer trauma therapist living in Philadelphia, PA and working across coasts.
 Shea specializes in providing anti-racist, trauma informed clinical supervision for counseling and marriage and family interns working towards licensure.
 Shea has a long history of working with system-bound youth, particularly young people in child welfare services and juvenile justice systems.
 She uses embodied methods of trauma healing including EMDR and yoga, as well as art therapy.
 Shea's caseload is fully telehealth-based, and Shea has a high level of expertise in creating a safe therapeutic space across the internet.

 Ka’ Rita Eddings is a Black first-generation graduate student intern pursuing a master’s in mental health counseling with an addictions specialization at Lewis & Clark College.
 She identifies as temporarily able-bodied, neurodiverse, and cisgender.
 She received her bachelor’s degree in Clinical and Behavioral Neuroscience from Drury University in Springfield, Missouri, which allows her to connect behavioral neuroscience and community psychology centering ethno-racial identity and transgenerational trauma.